 Marketers are using events more than ever, and the impact is obvious.
-In fact, marketers rank tradeshows and events as their second most effective tactic after the company website Tweet This!
-Events help to bring in new leads, convert interested prospects to customers and better explain a product or service in real-time.
-However, many marketers struggle to not only leverage events in an integrated capacity, but also to understand and measure how they are driving sales, brand awareness, engagement and more.
+In fact, marketers rank tradeshows and events as their second most effective tactic after the company website Events help to bring in new leads, convert interested prospects to customers, and better explain a product or service in real-time.
+However, many marketers struggle to not only leverage events in an integrated capacity, but also to understand and measure how they are driving sales, brand awareness, engagement, and more.
 Thus, events represent a sort of Wild West for marketers.

-- Individual landing pages for each event, location and group which boost page numbers and improve Search Engine Optimization (SEO).
+- Individual landing pages for each event, location, and group boost page numbers and improve Search Engine Optimization (SEO).

 - Integration with social platforms like Facebook and Twitter, which allow event admins to track discussions of their event and allow audiences to easily share their event plans with friends.

-- Back-end event analytics, which enable admins to track attendance, keep tabs on the social community and gauge audience reactions before an event.
+- Back-end event analytics, which enables admins to track attendance, keep tabs on the social community, and gauge audience reactions before an event.

 - Customized branding, which allows you to easily insert your brand’s look and feel, keeping your brand front and center.

 Powerful API, which connects with diverse event technologies to tie together your event experiences.

 Localist solves the problem of maximizing your return on events by creating individualized event content that can be used to actively market your events, whether that’s via social promotion, content marketing, or another marketing channel.

 By dint of the individual landing pages for each event, location, and group, Localist creates SEO-friendly content that can be repurposed for marketing across your channels.
 You’re already going to the effort of creating all the content you’ll need to post your event; why let it sit idle on a webpage when you could use that same information to gain new attendees and even customers?